Torus

 Standard torus to horn torus and spindle torus transformation

-The three different classes of standard tori correspond to the three possible relative sizes of r and R. When R > r, the surface will be the standard ring torus.
-The case R = r corresponds to the horn torus, which is a torus with no "hole".
-The case R < r describes a self-intersecting surface called a spindle torus.
+There are three different classes of standard tori based on the relative sizes of R and r.
+When R > r, it is referred to as a standard ring torus.
+The case R = r represents a horn torus, which is a torus with no hole.
+Finally, when R < r, it describes a self-intersecting surface known as a spindle torus.

 URL copied to clipboard